opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 ### Event `OtokenWhitelisted(address otoken)`

-emitted when Otoken Factory module whitelist an otoken
+emits an event when an oToken is whitelisted by the OtokenFactory module

 ### Event `OtokenBlacklisted(address otoken)`

-emitted when owner blacklist an otoken
+emits an event when an oToken is blacklisted by the OtokenFactory module

 ### Event `CalleeWhitelisted(address _callee)`

-emitted when owner whitelist a callee address
+emits an event when a callee address is whitelisted by the owner address

 ### Event `CalleeBlacklisted(address _callee)`

-emitted when owner blacklist a callee address
+emits an event when a callee address is blacklisted by the owner address